 LCAP Resources

-The CDE’s provides a library of online and print resources aligned with each of the eight state priorities.
+The CDE’s State Priority Related Resources provides a library of online and print resources aligned with each of the eight state priorities.
 This tool is designed to assist LEAs in addressing each of the state priorities when constructing LCAPs.

 WestEd's and the State Board of Education's LCFF Resource Site offers numerous high quality resources that complement the CDE’s information on local implementation.
-Key resources include news and update feeds on LCFF topics (LCFF Reading Room)
+Key resources include news and update feeds on LCFF topics (LCFF Reading Room).

 LCAP Electronic template: Local Control and Accountability Plan (LCAP) Electronic Template